SBI Life Insurance

 5. 5

-Policywings co-ordinates the file and follows up with SBI Life's claims desk.
+Policywings tracks the claim and follows up with SBI Life's claims desk on your behalf.

 6. 6